phpDocumentor/phpDocumentor/docs/manual/for-template-builders/building-your-own-branding-using-templates.rst

 Quickstart
 ----------

-I will try to give a step-by-step description how to create your own branding:
+I will give a step-by-step description how to create your own branding:

 1. Create a new folder in your intended location (for example your project) with the name of the intended template.
 Please make sure *no* spaces are present in